 - Internship Mailing List: Our office emails out a biweekly compilation of internship opportunities in engineering, science, business, and humanities.
 Get yourself on the list through your CareerBridge profile under “Would you like to receive emails about summer internship opportunities?”

 - Academic Departments: Your department may have its own established internship programs.
+These include programs with AeroAstro, CEE, DUSP, Industrial Internship Program (Course 3), VIA-A Internship Program, and more.
 Refer to your program’s website or with academic administrators for participation requirements and timelines.

 - CareerBridge: CareerBridge is MIT's online Career Management system for jobs and internships.
-You can create one or more "job agents (pdf)" within CareerBridge to get notifications sent to your email address when new internships meeting your criteria are posted.
+You can create email alerts (pdf) called "job agents" within CareerBridge to get notifications sent to your email address when new internships meeting your criteria are posted.

 - MIT Energy Initiative: The Energy Initiative is working to help facilitate energy-related internships.
 The Energy Intern email list publicizes open internship positions and recruitment events.
 Subscribe to the mailing list.